TheOdinProject/curriculum/ruby/basic_ruby/conditional_logic.md

 The ternary operator is a one-line `if...else` statement that can make your code much more concise.

-Its syntax is `conditional statement ? <execute if true> : <execute if false>`.
+Its syntax is `logical statement ? <execute if true> : <execute if false>`.
 You can assign the return value of the expression to a variable.

 ```ruby
 age = 19